Saanya-Khanna/Saanya-Khanna/README.md

 # Hello, World! 👋
 Hi there!
 I'm Saanya Khanna, an aspiring Information Systems professional with a passion for data analysis, market research, and lead generation.
-Currently based in Arlington, Texas, I'm pursuing my Bachelor of Science in Information Systems at the University of Texas, Arlington.

 # 🌟 About Me